 Launched in 2004, the TSM initiative is a world-recognized sustainability standard that measures mining facilities’ performance related to environmental stewardship, community engagement and energy efficiency.
 Participation in TSM is mandatory for MAC members’ Canadian operations and is proactively applied by several of our members internationally.
 As part of TSM, members report on the performance of their mine sites every year, and every three years this performance undergoes third-party verification.
 TSM is backed by best practice guidance, and is overseen by a Community of Interest Advisory Panel that advises and continually shapes the program.

 Global interest in TSM is growing at a rapid pace.
-Since 2015, it has spread beyond Canada to six other countries on five continents.
+Since 2015, it has spread beyond Canada to seven other countries on five continents.
 Additionally, many other countries have expressed interest in the program and are exploring adoption.